Sabri Al-Haiki

-Founding Member of the "Modern art Group", Sanaa – Yemen.
-(1992).

-One of the pioneers of the Yemeni theater.
-The first academic in dramatic criticism in Yemen.
+Sabri Al-Haiki was a founding member of the Modern art Group in Sana'a, Yemen" (1992), one of the pioneers of the Yemeni theater, and the first academic in the field of dramatic criticism.

-The Ministry of Culture awarded him the honorary shield for the pioneers of the Yemeni theater.
-In addition to a cash prize in 2010.

-A member of the PhilPapers community.
+The Ministry of Culture awarded him the honorary shield for pioneers of Yemeni theater with a cash prize in 2010.
+He is a member of the PhilPapers community.